Spectrall368/Generator-1.16.5/README.md

 ## Notice

 NOT AN OFFICIAL MINECRAFT PRODUCT.
-NOT APPROVED BY OR ASSOCIATED WITH MOJANG.
+NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT.
 NOT AN OFFICIAL MCREATOR PRODUCT.
 NOT APPROVED BY OR ASSOCIATED WITH PYLO.